MECLabTUDA/Lifelong-nnUNet/documentation/multihead_architecture.md

     <img src="references/Example_split.png" width="1000" height="400" title="Multi-Head Architecture split_at explained"/>
 </p>

-Keep in mind that we implemented a path optimizer which removes all blank spaces, but also shortens the path to the barest minimum in such a way, that the computational complexity is reduced.
-A very drastic example *-- based on the image --* would be the split path `conv_blocks_context.0.blocks.0.conv` which can be easily reduced to the simple `conv_blocks_context` path thus reducing (computational wise) the recursion depth from 4 to 0.
+Keep in mind that we implemented a path optimizer which removes all blank spaces, but also shortens the path to the barest minimum *-- if possible --* in such a way, that the computational complexity is reduced.
+A very drastic example *-- based on the image above --* would be the split path `conv_blocks_context.0.blocks.0.conv` which can be easily reduced to the simple `conv_blocks_context` path thus reducing *-- computational wise --* the recursion depth from 4 to 0.

 ### How assemble a model
 The assembly of the shared body with a specific head is provided through the `assemble_model(...)` function.
-When using this function, the head to assemble the body with needs to be specified its name.
+When using this function, the head to assemble the body with needs to be specified using its name.
 Further, one can specify if the body needs to be frozen or not.
-This will be very helpful when implementing methods like the LwF Trainer, where a training part is specifically performed with freezed body parameters that are not updated during training.
-The following example shows how to assemble a model using the shared body and the head called *Task_A* with a freezed body:
+This will be very helpful when implementing methods like the [LwF Trainer](https://github.com/camgbus/Lifelong-nnUNet/blob/continual_learning/documentation/lwf_training.md), where a training part is specifically performed with freezed body parameters that are not updated during training.
+The following example shows how to assemble a model using the shared body and the head called *Task_A* with a frozen body:

 ```python
 from nnunet.network_architecture.generic_UNet import Generic_UNet